A free Final Cut Pro for Mac effect that adds overlays to clips which are useful in feature film production.

 This effect is designed for 23.976 fps clips and projects.
 It adds a header, a label and two timecode counts: in feet+frames and video.

 This plugin was created in response from a request by Michael Matzdorff to update my 35mm 4-perf feet and frames counter, and was used as part of the production workflow for a Hollywood studio feature film.
-Follow Mike’s Final Cut Pro X feature film tips on Twitter.
+Follow Mike’s Final Cut Pro feature film production tips on Twitter.

 The footage in the video is from EditStock.com – clips individuals and film schools can download to practice editing with.

 You can enter heading text, which you can change the size and colour of.
 You can also label the clip.
 If the effect is selected in the clip inspector, you’ll see text boxes for the labels which you can resize and reposition.

 Final Cut Pro for Mac effects cannot read the timecode or frame count of clips they are applied to.
 If you don’t want the feet and frames counter to start at 0, use the Start Feet and Start Frames to choose where the effect counts from.
 This effect is designed to be used on film reels lasting up to 48 minutes long, so the timecode doesn’t count past 48 minutes.
 It does have an extra digit so footage count can start at 10,000, or 20,000 etc. Including a decimal value in the footage will be included in the start offset: i.e. 11.5 and 2 frames will start the timecode at 00011’+10 – 11.5 (11 feet 8 frames + 2 frames).

 The video timecode counter always uses the timecode value of the timeline in which the clip has been placed.
 If you want to use the clip’s timecode, select the clip, control-click and choose the Open in Timeline command to see the clip in its own timeline with time set to the timecode in the clip.
 If you apply Alex4D Feature Overlays to the clip in its timeline, the timecode shown will match the timeline.